HSG15/eExam/README.md

 # eExam - Online Exam App

 		eExam is an online exam application designed with a user-friendly Material Design interface.
 The app consists of two separate modules: one for administrators  and another  for students.
-LottieFiles animations enhance the visual appeal of the app.
-Administrators can easily upload questions to the Firebase database, while students can log in or sign up to access and answer these questions, as well as view their corresponding marks.
+LottieFiles animations enhance the visual appeal of the app .
+Administrators can easily upload questions to the Firebase database, while students can log in or sign up to access and answer these questions,as well as view their corresponding marks.

 ## Screenshots